-Real-time social media monitoring (by geographic location) is the single most practical and effective practice that any estate security program can implement.
+Real-time social media monitoring (including by geographic location) is the single most practical and effective protective intelligence practice that any estate security program can implement.
 Anything news worthy (shooting, bomb threat, road closure, earthquake, etc.) is reported on Twitter, Facebook, and Instagram before EMS or the local news have time to put out a bulletin.

 You could spend $1,000’s for a yearly subscription to one of the many companies that provide platforms which make this a simple process, or you could use tools that are free.

 The only feature that matters is key-word alerts, especially those based on geographic location (and there’s no free service that does this).
 If I can get an alert when people are mentioning the police or EMS within several miles of the principal’s location, then I’m in a prime position to get a head start on mitigating potential threats that may impact the principal.
 Here is a list of all of the social media monitoring platform companies that were represented at the ASIS annual trade show this year: Thred, LifeRaft, SamDesk, Dataminr, Echosec, Babel Street, and a few others that aren’t worth your time.

 I am not an advocate for any particular platform because I think there are better platforms in the works as we speak.
 That said, any of the above platforms should meet the standards of any residential security program.

 I’m Cheap and I Don’t Want to Pay

 Well, you can actually collect a decent amount of information from geography based social media posts, without using a paid service–you’re just going to have to work a little harder.
 Below are several links that allow you to view social media posts by geographic area:

 - Twitter Advanced Search (plug in coordinates/city for geographic search)

 - Tweet Map